jonathanlinat/quake-leveldesign-starterkit/README.md

 ### Applications

 * **TrenchBroom**, Kristian Duske [[GitHub](https://github.com/TrenchBroom/TrenchBroom)] [[Website](http://kristianduske.com/trenchbroom)] [[Discord](https://discord.gg/txsKc3EARW)]
-   - A free, open-source, cross-platform level editor designed explicitly for Quake engine-based games.
+   - A free, open-source, cross-platform level editor designed specifically for Quake engine-based games.
 It is compatible with games like Quake and Half-Life and can be run on multiple operating systems.
-It is recognized for its ease of use, offering simple and advanced tools that enable designers to craft complex and engaging levels without much hassle.
+It is recognized for its ease of use, offering simple and advanced tools that enable designers to craft complex and engaging levels without much difficulty.
 * **ericw-tools**, Eric Wasylishen [[GitHub](https://github.com/ericwa/ericw-tools)] [[Documentation](https://ericw-tools.readthedocs.io)]
    - A suite of command-line utilities for building levels (maps) for games like Quake and Half-Life represents an evolved branch of Tyrann's original Quake tools.
-The tools focus on adding advanced lighting features, some of which are borrowed from [q3map2](http://q3map2.robotrenegade.com/), and include bugfixes for the `qbsp` tool, which is used for constructing the block structure of the map.
+This suite focuses on adding advanced lighting features, some of which are borrowed from [q3map2](http://q3map2.robotrenegade.com/), and includes bugfixes for the `qbsp` tool, which is used for constructing the block structure of the map.

 ### Tools